awitten1/awitten1.github.io/_posts/2022-12-27-variant-indexes.md

 `Maryland: 0100100001000...00`

 In this example, rows with row numbers 2, 5 and 10 have Maryland for their state value.
-The idea is that we store a single bit for every row in the table, and set the bit to 1 for each row number where the row satisfies the condition, and 0 for other rows.
+The idea is that we store a single bit for every row in the table, and set the bit to 1 for each row with column value "Maryland" and 0 for all others.

 Here's the tradeoff: when a column can take only a few distinct values (let's call the number of distinct values the "cardinality") bitmaps are much more storage efficient.
 Being storage efficient is good, because it means we need to spend fewer I/Os to read the index into memory.

 To understand why, let's imagine column for marital status.
-Every individual is either a married or not.
+Every individual is either married or not.
 Therefore, we need two bitmaps to store this information.
 This gives us `2M` bits that we need to store in total.
 Assuming 32 bits in a row number (RID), a RID list index would require `32M` bits for the same index.
-A RID-list index on any column requires `32M` bits because there are `M` rows and a RID requires 32 bits, and each RID appears once.
-So the storage savings is huge.
+That's because every row number has to appear in some RID-list (this is true for an index on any column).

 Now let's take the state example from above.
 Assuming we are only storing US residents, every individual lives in exactly one state.
 And there are 50 states, we need to store 50 different bitmaps (one for each state).
 In this case the uncompressed size of a bitmap index is slightly worse than RID-lists (`32M` bits vs `50M`).
 The "density" of a bitmap is `1/50` because on average, for a particular bitmap, `1/50` of the bits are set to 1.
 On the other hand, since the density of this bitmap is low, the bitmaps will be very compressable (there will be many "runs" of 0s and 1s).

 Another benefit of bitmaps is they allow bitwise operations on sets of rows.
-If you have two bitmaps describing two set of rows satisfying different predicates, you can take the AND of these predicates by doing a bitwise operation, likewise for OR and NOT [^1].
+If you have two bitmaps describing two set of rows satisfying different predicates, you can take the AND of these predicates by doing a bitwise operation, likewise for OR and NOT.

 These bitwise operations are much faster than looping over two RID lists.

-I found the paper's discussion of computing the COUNT of a the Foundset bitmap of a query predicate (Founset is the bitmap representing the set of rows satisfying a query) confusing.
-Ultimately, what we want for count is to add up how many 1s are in the bitmap.
-We can do this in parallel on different segments of the bitmap and then add up the results.
+We can also compute COUNT on a bitmap.
+We want simply count the number of 1s in the bitmap.
+This is also easily parallelized by partitioning the bitmap and computing counts on each segment.

 Now note that a bitmap most likely cannot fit onto a single 4KB disk page (or even a larger 32KB page).
 Assuming 8,000,000 rows, there are 8,000,000 bits = 1MB in a bitmap.
 So this will require 250 4KB pages.
-This requires us to partition the bitmap, which correspond to row segments of the database table.
+This requires us to partition the bitmap, with each partition corresponding to a row segment of the database table.

 Now, Value-Lists can have a combination of RID-lists and bitmaps.
-For dense enough keys, we can use a bitmap and otherwise use a RID-list.
+For dense enough keys (greater than $\frac{1}{32}$), we can use a bitmap and otherwise use a RID-list.
 We can even make it so that some fragments use a bitmap and others use a RID-list (within a single key-value pair).

+## Projection Indexes

 The paper now describes projection indexes.
 A projection index is a copy of all values of a column stored contiguously on disk.
 This is efficient for the case that all column values need to be retrieved for a particular foundset, but the entire rows are not needed.
 For example, assuming a 4 byte column field, then 1000 values will fit on a single 4KB page.
 If the 4 byte column fields are part of a 200 byte rows, then only 20 rows fit on a 4KB page.
 And to read those same 1000 values, at least 50 pages need to be read.

+## Bit-Sliced Indexes

 The paper now describes bit-sliced indexes.
 This is best explained with an example also.
 Suppose we have the following table named SALES which has a row for every sale.
 And that table has a column dollar_sales for the dollar amount of the sale.
 I will also write the integer dollar amount in base 2 (suppose this number represents the number of pennies).

 <img src="https://raw.githubusercontent.com/awitten1/awitten1.github.io/master/images/bit-sliced-index.png" alt="drawing" width="300"/>

 In this example, we have 4 rows in our table and each has a dollar_sales value.
 To form a bit-sliced index, we compute the the bitmaps indicated by the colorful vertical boxes above.

-The i<sup>th</sup> bitmap from the right above is called B<sub>i</sub>.
-So B<sub>i</sub>[j] = 1 if bit i of row j is a 1.
-I am convinced the paper has a pretty significant error in this section.
-It defines B<sub>i</sub>[j] = 1 if bit 2<sup>i</sup> of row j is a 1, but that can't be right.

-To compute the column value of the row with row number i, we can scan the i<sup>th</sup> bit of each of the bitmaps.
-(With the definition the paper gives, that would be impossible.)
+Now we have a bunch of bitmaps expressing the following predicate: the i<sup>th</sup> bit of this field is a 1.
+So to compute the column value of the row with row number i, we can scan the i<sup>th</sup> bit of each of the bitmaps.

-Bitsliced indexes are good for high cardinality columns.
-Supposing 20 bit fields, no matter what the cardinality of the field is, bitsliced indexes use only 20 bitmaps for the index.
+This is in one sense a different way to view projection indexes.
+Bit-sliced indexes store all the same bits as projection indexes, just in a different order.
+With projection indexes a single column value is stored contiguously on disk.
+With Bit-sliced indexes, all the 0th bits for all column values are stored contiguously.
+Same for the 1st bits, 2nd bits, and etc.  In theory this requires the same amount of storage as the projection indexes.
+However, with bit-sliced indexes, we don't need to store bitmaps that are all 0.
+In addition, bit-sliced indexes can potentially achieve much higher compression ratios.
+For example, consider the dollar_sales example.
+Let's suppose the column represents the number of pennies in a sale.
+The vast majority of sales will require fewer than 20 bits (because most sales are less than $$2^20 \approx 1,000,000 = 10,000\$ $$).
+Therefore, assuming 32 bit fields, the higher order bitmaps will be almost entirely 0s.
+This can yield very high compression ratios.

 We now have established 3 types of indexes: Value-List indexes using RID-lists and bitmaps, Projection Indexes, and Bitsliced Indexes.

-# Section 3
+# Section 3: Evaluating Cost

 This section walks us through a few potential query plans for a query of the form: